Directions and industry requirements are regularly updated

 - minimising the number of person-to-person interactions that need to be completed within 1.5 metres

 - minimising the number of individuals involved in activities that need to occur within 1.5 metres of each other

-- providing personal protective equipment (PPE) (such as gloves, masks, face shields)
+- providing personal protective equipment (PPE) (such as gloves and face masks)